NREL/WETOStack/README.md

 # WETOStack

-This repository contains the source for NREL's Holistic Modeling - WETO Software Portfolio Coordination project.
+This repository contains the source for NREL's WETO Software Portfolio Coordination Task under the Holistic Modeling Project.
 See [nrel.github.io/WETOStack/](https://nrel.github.io/WETOStack/) for more information.

 Copyright 2024 Alliance for Sustainable Energy, LLC.